DohmBoyOG/GuiBuilder/README.md

 ![image](https://github.com/kennethloeffler/GuiBuilder/blob/master/images/tutorial1.png)

-If an event has at least one assigned action, its button in the top frame will be highlighted.
+If an event has at least one assigned action, its button in the input frame will be highlighted.
 The element below doesn't have any assigned actions yet:

 ![image](https://github.com/kennethloeffler/GuiBuilder/blob/master/images/tutorial3.png)